What is Adaptation?

 Adaptation Goals

 Adaptable communities are resilient communities.
-The State of Colorado is developing and implementing adaptation strategies to reduce risks and build a better future.
+The State of Colorado develops and implements adaptation strategies to reduce risks and build a better future.
+Many goals are developed and included in annual agency goal setting processes, referred to as Wildly Important Goals.
+The Colorado Resiliency Framework includes overarching goals and strategies to promote resilience.
+Prioritized, near-term agency-level goals and actions for climate adaptation are included in the state's Climate Preparedness Roadmap.
 It will take everyone working together to respond to changing conditions, protect each other and rebound better than before.

 Collaboration, community building, connection across sectors, and consideration of future conditions and challenges will be key.
 In addition to building resilient communities, Colorado is working on climate adaptation for nature and wildlife, water resources, economic sectors, and the health of all Coloradans.